itsadi08/-8-Weeks-SQL-Challenge/README.md

  <img width="300" height="300" src="https://user-images.githubusercontent.com/121611397/233271033-291069fd-b10b-47e9-99e6-cfc2a5593b6e.png">
 </p>

-Clique Bait is not your regular seafood store - founded by a data analytics expert, Danny, he's on a mission to revolutionize the seafood industry.

-In this case study, you'll analyze Clique Bait's data to calculate funnel fallout rates and come up with creative solutions to optimize the online store's operations.

-Don't miss out on this opportunity to apply your analytical skills to make a real impact on the seafood industry!
+Alright folks, listen up!
+We've got a fishy situation on our hands.
+Clique Bait, an online seafood store, is run by the CEO Danny, who thinks he's a hotshot data analyst.
+He wants us to help him calculate funnel fallout rates for his store.
+Our mission, should we choose to accept it, is to dive deep into his dataset and come up with creative solutions to identify where customers are dropping off in the sales funnel.
+Danny wants to expand his knowledge of the seafood industry, and we're gonna help him do just that by optimizing his sales funnel and boosting his conversion rates.
+Let's show him how it's done!

 Check out the case study and the solution here.